kushal-a/kushal-a.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+## About Me

-I am a graduate student at Carnegie Mellon University, pursuing Masters of Science in Robotic Systems Development.
+I am a graduate student at [Carnegie Mellon University](https://cmu.edu), pursuing Masters of Science in Robotic Systems Development.

 I am interested in mobile manipulators and legged robots.
 My areas of expertise are Control Systems, ROS, Robotic Simulation, Embedded Development and Computer-Aided Design.
 I am currently pushing frontiers for Computer Vision using learning based methods.

-I pursued my undergraduate from Indian Institute of Technology Bombay with a major in Mechanical Engineering and minor in Systems and Controls Engineering.
+I pursued my undergraduate from [Indian Institute of Technology Bombay](https://iitb.ac.in) with a major in Mechanical Engineering and minor in Systems and Controls Engineering.
 During my undergraduate I had the opportunity to work with [Prof. Vivek Sangwan](https://www.me.iitb.ac.in/faculty/prof-vivek-sangwan) and [Prof. Prasanna Gandhi](https://www.me.iitb.ac.in/~gandhi/).
 I was also a member of the IIT Bombay Mars Rover Team, developing mechanical solutions for Martian rovers.

 ## Research Interest